Oldranda1414/AutoDev/docs/implementation.md

 Collection of modules can be created by grouping files in directories.

-The `__init__.py` file format was considered, as it can work as an interface between modules, defining what methods are exposed to users of a module, given the limited scope of the project it has been omitted.
+The `__init__.py` file format was considered, as it can work as an interface between modules, defining what methods are exposed to users of a module, but given the limited scope of the project it has been omitted.

 Private methods and attributes are simply identified by a starting underscore (`_`).

 Although this method is less 'safe' it is preffered for this project.

-Whenever the project complexity should increase a refactor of the source code organization could be considered.
+Whenever the project complexity should increase a refactor of the source code organization would be considered.

 ## Directory tree rappresentation